Zongid/MachineLearningSpecialization2023/Course1/SupervisedMachineLearning.md

 >
 > So, for a single training example, the answer is "Loss."

+> [!check] Correct
+>
+> In these lectures, loss is calculated on a single training example.
+It is worth noting that this definition is not universal.
+Other lecture series may have a different definition.

 2. For the simplified loss function, if the label $y^{(i)} = 0$, then what does this expression simplify to?
 ![](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/30800c78-5d39-4239-a323-c65b911d1bfcimage3.png?expiry=1695254400000&hmac=oJ3uPZVuUErPSJoVb8rJ4Fj3FD5jRyH0Bnaw_UiR_qo)
 + $-\log(1-f_{\vec{w},b}(X^{(i)}))$